 Spritz cookies or Spritzgebäck is a type of German Christmas biscuits made with flour, sugar, butter, vanilla and eggs.
-However these simple cookies can be flavoured with ingredients like chocolate, nuts and cocoa.
+These simple cookies can be flavoured with ingredients like chocolate, nuts and cocoa.
 When made correctly, the cookies are crisp, somewhat dry and buttery.

-The Hungarian name of spritz cookies is darálós keksz, which implies that we use a meat grinder and a special cookie shaper set instead of a cookie press to form the cookies.
+The Hungarian name of spritz cookies is darálós keksz (meat grinder cookies), which implies that we use a meat grinder and a special cookie shaper set instead of a cookie press to form the cookies.

 The dough comes together very, very quickly and is so easy to work with.
 Creaming the butter and sugar is the first step to produce light and crispy cookies.
 It’s important to add the eggs gradually, one at a time, and cream the mixture until egg is fully incorporated.

 Creaming can be done by machine but the flour should be mixed in by hand; this method helps you avoid overdeveloping gluten and prevents the dough becoming tough and dense.